 So if something you've compensated for isn't bringing the results you want, you can tell in real-time and figure out how to adjust to improve the outcomes.
 With dashboards and analytics capabilities, it's easier than ever to visualize and understand how day-to-day efforts comprise and create the long-term goals that drive company success.

 A SaaS-based system, Performio has saved more than 500,000 administrative hours and calculated more than 3 billion dollars in commissions.
-Our sales performance management solution allows sales comp administrators to configure forecasts easily and generate leaderboards, so it's easy to analyze short- and long-term growth strategies.
+Our incentive compensation management solution allows sales comp administrators to configure forecasts easily and generate leaderboards, so it's easy to analyze short- and long-term growth strategies.

 Leaderboards let sales reps see how they're stacking up against their quotas, their current bonus, and commissions, and regional or national sales reps rankings within the company.
 Leaderboards make it more useful for motivating a high-performance sales team.
 It's an easy way to boost performance, increase transparency, and drive your salesforce to keep working toward personal and company goals.